Manage Dry Bedroom Air This Winter

 Dec 16, 2019 | Bedroom Environment

 As the weather gets colder, having central heating in your home is a convenient way to keep it warm.
 But it isn’t without its problems.
-The warm air coming out is bone-dry, and the more you rely on that warm air to heat your home, the drier all the air in your home becomes.
+The warm air coming out is dry, and the more you rely on that warm air to heat your home, the drier all the air in your home becomes.
+In this blog, we share how you can manage this dry bedroom air.

 Humidity levels naturally drop in winter, and this does play a part in how well we sleep and how we feel when we wake up.
 Ideal indoor humidity during winter should hover around 50% but dry winter air can cause your humidity to drop to around 15% or less.
 This may cause problems that can affect your health, your home and your comfort.